ryan-allan/API/1.3/CONTENTS/METHODS/sendSavedMMS.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>sendSavedMMS</h2>
 <p><strong>Synopsis:</strong><br />
-This API sends stored content from a specified account using a MMSID to a one or a list of mobile numbers.
-Recipient addresses are specified by a comma delimited list of valid mobile numbers.
-List up to 100 numbers is supported.
+This API sends stored content from a specified account using a MMSID to a single mobile number.
 FROM must be one of shortcodes allowed for your account.
-In case there are numbers from different countries than FROM shortcode is assigned to &#8211; default shortcode for those countries will be used.</p>
+In case the number is from a different country than the FROM shortcode is assigned to &#8211; default shortcode for those countries will be used.</p>
 <p><strong>Content Transcoding:</strong><br />
 Every binary MMS we deliver can be transcoded for the destination handset and every web page we deliver is transcoded for the browsing handset.
 To transcode a binary MMS we must know what type of handset the user has.
 We are able to obtain this handset type information from delivery receipts and store the record in a handset cache for later use.
 We have a database of attributes which we manually match to every new handset in the cache so we can adapt the content during MMS delivery.</p>
 <p>Our API allows you to dynamically change each slide text by setting up CUSTOMTEXT (value, slide) and MMS Subject by setting CUSTOMSUBJECT.